What is consensus?

 To conclude upon any consensus mechanism, it is important to understand the priorities and framework of the blockchain.
 Along with this, there is a need to understand the required architecture, underlying functionality, and the primary components involved in the consensus mechanism.
 Thereafter a consensus methodology befitting for the blockchain can be concluded.
 Below are some of the major characteristics accounted for, while evaluating a consensus mechanism to be employed on a blockchain.

 Analyzing Consensus Algorithms for the applications

 Based on the properties of the application or system that employs blockchain, the amount of control and accessibility of the blockchain is categorized into private, public, or consortium.
 The consensus mechanism must maintain the same while ensuring the security and integrity of the blockchain.

 A network when governed by players distributed across the network ensures firstly, that the blockchain will not end up being centrally controlled resulting in monopolistic governance driven by the interests of a small section of users, and secondly ensures that all decisions made through a distributed consensus are aimed at a common goal of benefitting the blockchain and maintaining its security and integrity.

 ● Scalability And Attacks

 Any blockchain must be scalable.
-A consensus like PoW that requires high compute power renders it impossible to scale freely.
+A consensus Such as PoW that requires high computing power makes it impossible to scale freely.
 Blockchains aimed at being globally adopted must without fail be scalable and the consensus mechanisms like PoT and ELASTICO are devised to aid the same.